-Venezuela's Maduro orders state workers to vote for controversial assembly
+Venezuela's Maduro orders state workers to vote for assembly

 "Company by company, ministry by ministry, governorship by governorship, city hall by city hall, we're all going to vote for the Constituent Assembly.
 Do you understand?
 Do you agree," he said to a chorus of "Yes!".

-Venezuela's roughly 2.8 million state employees, a sizeable part of the population of around 30 million, are often obliged to attend government rallies, and some say they are already coming under pressure to vote on July 30.
+Roughly 2.8 million state employees, a sizeable part of Venezuela's population of around 30 million, are often obliged to attend government rallies.
+Some have said they have already come under pressure to vote on July 30.

 "I'll vote, but null.
 I'm not going to vote for any of these nuts running for the assembly," he added.